 The data behind the deforestation trend in Uganda speaks for itself.
-The World Research Institute's Global Forest Watch provides telling visuals demonstrating deforestation's rapid pace over the last two decades (see Figures 3.1 and 3.2).
-Without expedient renewable energy source solutions and community-driven approaches-beginning with awareness of the trends and projected negative impacts on the health and longevity of communities-the country of Uganda will continue to experience mass tree loss.approaches, beginning with awareness of the trends and the issue, and its projected negative impacts on the health and longevity of communities, the country of Uganda will continue to experience mass tree loss.
+The World Research Institute's Global Forest Watch provides telling visuals demonstrating deforestation's rapid pace over the last two decades (see Fig. 3 and 4).
+Unless there are expedient renewable energy source solutions to the deforestation issue, community-driven approaches, beginning with awareness of the trends and the issue, and its projected negative impacts on the health and longevity of communities, the country of Uganda will continue to experience mass tree loss.